CaraHill/client-side-js-app/README.md

-# You should not be writing ANY server side code (C# or Ruby) for this challange.
-No models, views or controllers.
-All you should be writing is JAVASCRIPT!
+# You should only be writing JAVASCRIPT for this project.
+You should not be changing server side code AT ALL.
+NOT EVEN TEMPLATES.

 # [Sharpies your code starts on this branch](../../tree/sharpies)
 # [Rubyists your code starts on this branch](../../tree/rubyists)